 Alan from New South Wales, Australia has become our Reid Rider of the Month for May on our X-Trail after catching our eye on Instagram with #reidbikes!
 We caught up with Alan, to find out a little bit more about him and his bike, which he refers to as “The Rig”.

 When and how did you get into bike riding?

 I chose Reid after winning a Reid voucher when my family and I were on the TV show “Family Feud”.
 I had a road bike and was living in the Blue Mountains where there were endless trails.
-So, I wanted something that I could go explore the backyard with, and a mountain bike seemed the obvious answer.
-I went to the Sydney store and had a great chat with Richie and he was super informative and super personable, wanting to know about my cycling journey and how we could make the Mountain Biking a happening thing.
+Hence, I wanted something that I could go explore the backyard with.
+Thereby, a mountain bike seemed the obvious answer.
+I went to the Sydney store and had a great chat with Richie.
+He was super informative and super personable, wanting to know about my cycling journey and how we could make the Mountain Biking a happening thing.
 I knew that road and mountain biking were different disciplines and Richie’s knowledge and experience helped me out a lot.
-I had done some reading and the X-Trail came highly regarded.
+After I had some reading, the Reid X Trail came highly regarded.
 I took a demo for city street spin and it was a natural fit for me.
-It looks the goods and acts the goods, too.
+Amazingly, it looks the goods and acts the goods, too.